 - Social media shares

-- Contacts obtained through the use of contact forms.
+- Contacts are obtained through the use of contact forms.

 By using web analytics to boost conversion rates, a firm can increase the profitability and return on investment of its website.
 Conversion optimization should always be considered, especially when increasing visitor numbers isn't enough.